danieltjw/aifutures/README.md

 Independent AGIs
 ```

-We we make the assumption, as did Turing, that I-AGI will likely eventually grow more powerful than humans and might that human control of I-AGIs might be unfeasible in the long term.
+If we make the assumption, as did Turing, that I-AGI will likely eventually grow more powerful than humans, it seems likely that full human control of I-AGIs might be unfeasible in the long term.

 Persuasion might be out best bet for aligning I-AGIs with human interest.
 The IWH show one way humans can persuade I-AGIs with a shared interest.